Speak with our nurse for help contacting this cancer center

 The Washington Cancer Institute is committed to providing state-of-the-art and emerging technologies that deliver the latest, safest, and most effective cancer treatments.
 The center includes new therapies offered through clinical trials to qualifying patients.

-Experts at the Washington Cancer Institute encourage patients to participate in clinical trials to evaluate the effectiveness of promising treatment approaches.
+Experts at the Washington Cancer Institute encourage peritoneal mesothelioma patients to participate in clinical trials that they may be eligible for.